Enjoy The Best Saugatuck Restaurants & Artisans

 21. Feeling Full Now But That Won’t Last | How About Dinner To Go?
 Perfect!

 Time for one more stop.
 Farmhouse.
 Longtime local favorite chef, Christine Ferris, finally moved her catering operation into a storefront.
 What’s available in this gourmet shop depends on what’s currently available from our area farms.
-No matter what the season, you’re sure to find everything you need for tonight’s dinner back at home.
+No matter what the season, you’re sure to find everything you need for tonight’s dinner back at home, including delicious vegetarian and gluten free options.
 Or . . . you COULD take one more trip to the beach for a perfect picnic!
 Your choice . . . but why not make the moment last?
 We vote for the beach!